-Softerwater Conditioners manufacture a range of catalytic water conditioners that reduce the electrical charge of the minerals in the water.
-These water conditioners are designed with various flow rates to suit the smallest hydroponic or drip irrigation system through the larger high flow center pivots.
+Softerwater Conditioners manufacture a range water conditioners designed with various flow rates to suit the smallest hydroponic or drip irrigation system through the larger high flow center pivots.

 At Softerwater Conditioners we custom design and manufacture a skid-mounted Watercube system comprising any combination of the following;